mprice36/NIEM.github.io/training/iepd-developer/mapping/index.md

 1. Repeat the previous steps for each object in the Exchange Content Model.

 {:.example}
->Four columns should be filled in for every element within the exchange content model
+>Four columns should be filled in for every element within the exchange content model.
 >
 >![Mapping Setup Example](mappingsetup.png "Mapping Setup Example")